pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-PyEpics works with Python version 3.6 and higher.
+PyEpics works with Python version 3.7 and higher.
 At this writing,
-automated testing is done with versions 3.7, 3.8, 3.9, and 3.10.0-beta.1,
+automated testing is done with versions 3.7, 3.8, 3.9, and 3.10,
-though no problems are expected for Python 3.6.
-Pyepics version 3.4.3 was
+though no problems are expected if using Python 3.6  Pyepics version 3.4.3 was
 the final version to work with Python 2.7 or Python 3.5.

 Pyepics is supported and regularly used on 64-bit Linux, 64-bit Mac OSX,